mcwhittemore/node-hooks/readme.md

 * --hook {GIT HOOK NAME}: this option overrides the hook-module's default-hook parameter.
 * -f, --force: installs a module from npm even if it doesn't meet the `hooks-module specification`.
 Requires the --hook option
 * --soft: don't add the module to the package.json

+### hooks uninstall

+Uninstall hooks from the current working directory.
+Removes hooks.json, but does not touch package.json or the node_module directory.

 ### hooks remove {hook-module} [options]